Cryptkeeper/libreorama/README.md

 There is no explicit limit to how many sequences are in a show (besides a minimum of one).

-### Frame Buffer
-libreorama interprets the Light-O-Rama sequence file in frames.
-Each frame is simplified if possible, and encoded into the network protocol equivalent to be written to the serial port.
-As it is encoded, it is stored in the "frame buffer".
-For complex sequences, there may be a lot of network traffic and subsequently a larger frame buffer is necessary. libreorama will automatically expand (and shrink) the frame buffer to fit demand.
-When it expands the frame buffer, it will print a warning.

-`reallocated frame buffer to 128 bytes (increase pre-allocation?)`

-If this frequently happens (and your host environment has memory to spare), consider using the `-p` option to pre-allocate a larger frame buffer.
-This enables you to use more memory to reduce CPU time.

-### Playback Timing
-libreorama will automatically determine a step time (or FPS) for each sequence when loaded.
-Currently, it will select the highest resolution step time needed to faithfully playback the sequence without difference.

-Between playback steps, libreorama uses `nanosleep` to wait for the next frame.
-This avoids the CPU usage of spinlocks, but introduces a potential time offset issue (for example, request a sleep of 50 milliseconds but it sleeps for 55).
-To avoid this, libreorama will automatically offset its playback step time to adjust for over-sleep (see [`src/interval.c`](src/interval.c) for implementation details).

-For sequences lagging behind their audio playback, the `-c` option allows you to provide a time correction offset (in milliseconds).
-This shifts sequence playback forward, effectively delaying audio playback.

 ## Performance
 On my hardware, libreorama playing a 16 channel sequence, with audio, has an average of `0.63%` CPU usage and `31.3MB` of RAM usage (with the vast majority being the audio file).